imandaidf/Git-Quiz/README.md

 ## How to Use

-1. Open the `index.html` file in any modern web browser.
+1. Open the `index.html` file in any modern web browser or visit the link above.
 2. The quiz will start with the first question.
 3. Select an answer and click the "Next Question" button to proceed.
 4. At the end of the quiz, your score will be displayed along with feedback.